pandas-dev/pandas/doc/source/contributing.rst

   Every method should be included in a ``toctree`` in ``api.rst``, else Sphinx will emit a warning.

+* The pandas CI system does not allow warnings in the documentation build.
+  If you cannot discover the cause of the warning from the build output, you can try elevating warnings to errors with ``python make.py --warnings-are-errors``, which will immediately halt the build when a warning is encountered.

 .. note::

     The ``.rst`` files are used to automatically generate Markdown and HTML versions